sleep, mood, and stress - A review of benefits and side effects, safety, risks

 PURE L Tryptophan amino acid 500 mg each pill.
 This product, as determined by a Certificate of Analysis, is the highest grade available, over 99% Pure.

-Suggested use: Take one tryptophan capsule in the evening, preferably on an
+Suggested use, dosage: Take one tryptophan capsule in the evening, preferably on an

 empty stomach, or as recommended by your health care provider.
 Tryptophan powder